-The state of North American water infrastructure is only becoming increasingly dire as time goes on.
+The state of North American water infrastructure is dire.
 As systems age, corrosion, materials erosion and external pressures cause deterioration, which has led to increasing water system maintenance and operating costs.
-The American Society of Civil Engineers (ASCE) 2013 Report Card for America's Infrastructure gave both the nation’s drinking water and wastewater infrastructure a dismal grade of D. In fact, the Environmental Protection Agency has estimated that upgrades to water and wastewater infrastructure in the United States could exceed $1 trillion by 2020.
+The American Society of Civil Engineers (ASCE) 2017 Report Card for America's Infrastructure gave both the nation’s drinking water and wastewater infrastructure a dismal grade of D.

 SUEZ' solution brings an innovative, cross-sector approach and new private equity investment together to give municipalities a real, attainable way to address the water and infrastructure needs they face today.
 In the new model, SUEZ pledges to upgrade, operate and maintain city water systems through a long-term concession agreement, which in turn attracts new long-term capital from private equity water investment partners.